varnish/Varnish-Book/varnish_book.rst

 - Change the ``thread_pool_min`` and ``thread_pool_max`` parameters to get 10 threads running at any given time, but never more than 15.
 - Execute ``varnishadm param.show <parameter>`` to see parameter details.

 ..
-TODO for the author: find out whether ``thread_pool_timeout`` is the one that modify the heder sleep time.
+TODO for the author: find out whether ``thread_pool_timeout`` is the one that modify the herder sleep time.
 Explain it!
    - Does ``thread_pool_timeout`` affect already running threads?
      ``thread_pool_timeout`` affects only new threads, but try to find out how low you can set it, and what happens if it is too low.
    - Experiment with ``thread_pool_add_delay`` and ``thread_pool_timeout`` while watching ``varnishstat`` to see how thread creation and destruction is affected.